z123/CalorieCat/main.md

 ### What We Collect

 - **Personal Information:** Calorie Cat does **not** require you to create an account or share personal details such as your name or email to use core features.
+But will require your age, weight, and activity levels in order to determine calorie goals.
 - **Health & Usage Data:** Calorie Cat records meal logs, calories, macronutrients, and app usage statistics; all stored **locally** on your device, unless you explicitly opt in to backup or sync features.

 ### How We Use Data